HVAC Damper Types

-HVAC Damper Types - Most of us, when we think of an air damper, think of rushing to a freshly lit fireplace to flip the soot covered handle that opens the chimney as the room fills with smoke.
-The HVAC damper is a simple enough concept, direct or redirect airflow in your air conditioning or exhaust system according to your specific requirements.
+HVAC Damper Types - Most of us, when we think of an air damper, think of rushing to a freshly lit fireplace to flip the soot-covered handle that opens the chimney as the room fills with smoke.
+The HVAC damper is a simple enough concept, directs or redirects airflow in your air conditioning or exhaust system according to your specific requirements.
 So why are there so many different styles?
 They range from $5 to $500, so what’s the difference, and which one do you need?

 HVAC Damper Types

 These are the most typical of the HVAC ductwork dampers.
 The purpose of these duct fittings is to adjust the air velocity for specific branches of the duct.
 For example, if you have way too much air coming out of your master bedroom, you can close the damper to that room, either partially or all the way, and the air will be redirected to other parts of the system.
 Many novices buy these thinking that they can use them to completely shut off a branch of duct, this is not the case.
 Finally, make sure to read the supply vent myth about this.

 These volume dampers, even when all the way closed, still allow some air through.
 You will notice that even when closed there is a small gap all the way around the blade.
 These are not for closing off a duct completely, they are simply for “balancing” the airflow in a system to the desired levels.
 Always make sure you tighten the wingnuts and hardware as tightly as possible so that the blade is locked in place, and so you don’t get an annoying rattling or buzzing sound.
 Lower-quality fittings will often buzz and rattle, so make sure you’re not cutting corners on quality!

 Manual Volume Damper W/Standoff Handle | HVAC Damper Types